TL;DR

 b.nonce=a.nonce; doc.body.appendChild(b)'> /* use the nounce to load allowed scripts */

-• 'strict-dynamic': Allows loading scripts from any source if it has been whitelisted by a nonce or hash.
+: Allows loading scripts from any source if it has been whitelisted by a nonce or hash.'host'

-• https:: Restricts URLs to those that use HTTPS.
+: Restricts URLs to those that use HTTPS.blob:

-• blob:: Allows resources to be loaded from Blob URLs (e.g., Blob URLs created via JavaScript).
+: Allows resources to be loaded from Blob URLs (e.g., Blob URLs created via JavaScript).filesystem:

-• filesystem:: Allows resources to be loaded from the filesystem.
+: Allows resources to be loaded from the filesystem.'report-sample'

-• 'report-sample': Includes a sample of the violating code in the violation report (useful for debugging).
+: Includes a sample of the violating code in the violation report (useful for debugging).'strict-origin'

-• 'strict-origin': Similar to 'self' but ensures the protocol security level of the sources matches the document (only secure origins can load resources from secure origins).
+: Similar to 'self' but ensures the protocol security level of the sources matches the document (only secure origins can load resources from secure origins).'strict-origin-when-cross-origin'

-• 'strict-origin-when-cross-origin': Sends full URLs when making same-origin requests but only sends the origin when the request is cross-origin.
+: Sends full URLs when making same-origin requests but only sends the origin when the request is cross-origin.'unsafe-allow-redirects'

 There are plenty of ways to bypass CSP depending on different circumstances.
 In this post I will gather some useful and new techniques to analyze.
 In my opinion, the most important thing is that we learn the mechanism rather than trying to remember detailed steps to finish an attack—Hacking is a mindset.
 Because the application of CSP is developing fast, and we always need to generate new ideas for a modern web app.